Real Electrical Questions Homeowners Ask

 3) “Half my house lost power, but the main breaker is on.”

-This is a classic “online panic post” because it feels confusing—some lights work, others don’t.
-Many homes have two power legs.
+Many homes have two power “legs.”
 If one side drops out, you can lose power to half the panel.

 4) “My lights flicker when the AC turns on.
 Is that normal?”

-• If the flicker happens with multiple large loads, it’s worth checking the panel and main connections.
+- If flicker happens with multiple big loads, check panel/main connections.

-• If it’s mainly when the AC starts, it could be an HVAC component issue.
+- If it’s mainly when AC starts, an HVAC electrical component may be pulling too hard.

 5) “One outlet stopped working.
 The breaker isn’t tripped.”

-This is extremely common.
-Often the “dead outlet” is downstream from a tripped GFCI (even if the outlet itself isn’t a GFCI), or it’s part of a loose connection in a nearby device box.
+Often it’s downstream from a tripped GFCI or a loose connection in a nearby device box.

-• Try a known-working lamp/device (don’t rely on a phone charger alone).
+- Test with a known-working lamp (don’t rely on a phone charger alone).

 6) “My GFCI keeps tripping.
 Why?”

-GFCIs trip when they sense current leaking where it shouldn’t.
-Sometimes it’s a bad device, moisture, outdoor exposure, or a wiring issue.
-Repeated tripping is a sign to troubleshoot—not to ignore.
+GFCIs trip when current leaks where it shouldn’t—bad device, moisture, outdoor exposure, or wiring issue.

-• Unplug everything on that circuit and reset the GFCI.
+- Unplug everything on the circuit and reset the GFCI.

-• If it trips with nothing plugged in, it may be a device/wiring issue.
+- If it trips with nothing plugged in, it’s likely device/wiring related.

 7) “An outlet is warm or smells hot.
 What should I do?”

-• Don’t keep “testing it” by plugging things back in.
+- Don’t keep “testing” by plugging things back in.

 8) “My panel is buzzing / humming.
 Is that bad?”